Which city is cheaper, Oslo or Amsterdam?

 The autumn brings many poeple to Amsterdam as well as Oslo.
 The city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Amsterdam this time of year.
 Also, many travelers come to Oslo for the city's sights and attractions and the shopping scene.

 Amsterdam is a little warmer than Oslo in the autumn.
-The temperature in Amsterdam is usually 11°C (51°F) in October, and Oslo stays around 7°C (45°F).
+The daily temperature in Amsterdam averages around 11°C (51°F) in October, and Oslo fluctuates around 7°C (45°F).

 In the autumn, Amsterdam often gets more sunshine than Oslo.
 Amsterdam gets 99 hours of sunny skies this time of year, while Oslo receives 86 hours of full sun.